Phone: +386 59 90 07 31 (EU)

 Sarajevo Old Town tour offers explanation and great experience while walking around the Baščaršija and Sarajevo city center.
 Aside of historic parts, we want to show you where to eat best local food, where to have best Bosnian coffee, where to go out during the day and during the nights too, where to buy local products, souvenirs, crafts, etc.

 An approximate 1.5 hours transfer to the highest Bosnia village at 1469 meters, Lukomir, with its ancient “stecci”(medieval tombstones).
 Here you will experience the traditional way of life with the traditional dress and the occasional turban with fez that are still worn.
 You will have the opportunity to enjoy the rare view of Rakitnica which gives you the feeling of finding the end of the world.
 You will visit the local villagers, explore the waterfall and the amazing Rakitnica Canyon.

 This morning, an approximate 1 hour transfer to Cetinje where you will have a city tour.
 The city is located at the foot of the Lovcen Mountain and is the ancient capital of Montenegro.
 In comparison to any other city in Montenegro, Cetinje has more museums and cultural heritage sites, as a result of being the sacred centre since 1485.
-Then depart back to Croatia and travel north along the spectacular Adriatic coast, past old fishing villages and new resorts, to Split.
+Then travel north along the spectacular Adriatic coast, past old fishing villages and new resorts, to Split.

 Today, visit Plitvice National Park and discover the breathtaking scenery of this natural wonder that includes 16 terraced lakes surrounded by thickly wooded mountains and lush vegetation.